amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 becomes proximal in the sense of time, leading to the current Kannada semantics of `this day`, `this time`.
 If this is one possibility, another is that Kannada `iṁdu`, Tamil `iṁṟu` and Malayalam `innu` all derive from a common ancestral form.

-- `eṁdu` - Though `edu` now survives in the interrogative neuter gender sense (`what`) only in some regional dialects of Kannada, there are reasons suppose that `edu` might be the original interrogative neuter gender pronominal form from which `yāvudu` is derived.
+- `eṁdu` - Though `edu` now survives in the interrogative sense (`what`) only in some regional dialects of Kannada, there are reasons to suppose that `edu` might be the original interrogative neuter gender pronominal form from which `yāvudu` is derived.
 More details about this can be seen [here]().
 So, the original interrogative (in the sense of space) neuter gender singular pronoun (equivalent of `edu`) becomes interrogative in the sense of time, leading to the current Kannada semantics of `which day`, `which/what time`, `when`.
-If this is one possibility, another is that Kannada `eṁdu`, Tamil `eṁṟu` and Malayalam `ennu`all derive from a common ancestral form.
+If this is one possibility, another is that Kannada `eṁdu`, Tamil `eṁṟu` and Malayalam `ennu` all derive from a common ancestral form.

 - `aṁtu` - The original distal (in the sense of space) demonstrative neuter gender singular pronoun (equivalent of `atu`) becomes distal in the sense of way or procedure, leading to the current Kannada semantics of `in that way`.